Payment Hub

 When Do You Use ACH Payments?

-After that, when it comes time to pay your bill, the money owed is transferred from your bank account at the ODFI to the RDFI by way of the ODFI's bank (the ODFI).
+After that, when it comes time to pay your bill, the money owed is transferred from one bank account at the ODFI to the RDFI by way of the ODFI's bank (the ODFI).

-The two banks then talk to one another to ensure there are adequate funds in your bank account to complete the transaction.
-If the payment is approved, it is sent to your phone company's bank account and the money is transferred.
+The two banks then talk to one another to ensure there are adequate funds in your bank or checking account to complete the transaction.
+If the payment is approved, the ACH transfer it is sent to your phone company's account and the money is transferred.

 What Are Typical ACH Payment Processing Times?